Setting Expectations

 Where does your spouse want to live?

 She/he may have been following you around for years, base to base, and now they would like more say in where your family goes next.
-If their intent is to move “back home” but this creates a continuous commute for you, finding a local company or one where most of your flying occurs on one or two trips, might work best for you.
+If their intent is to move “back home” but this creates a continuous commute for you, then finding a local company or one where most of your flying occurs on one or two trips, might work best for you.

 ————————————

-You probably left the military making a comfortable living but now the options for greater pay are ready and waiting for you to accept them.
+You probably left the military making a descent living but now the options for greater pay are ready and waiting for you to accept them.
 Are you comfortable in the $100K-$200K range, or do you want to push for $200K-$400K or more?

 ————————————